Behind the Design

 How has life in Boston impacted your approach to design and overall aesthetic?

-I’ve lived in Boston for 20+ years, and while I know my way around, I’m still discovering new places and things to inspire me all the time.
+I’ve lived in Boston for twenty-plus years, and while I know my way around, I’m still discovering new places and things to inspire me all the time.
 I’m constantly searching for new patterns, colors, and lines in my daily life, exploring this city.
 Even the smallest corners of my own neighborhood are filled with patterns and textures that can be often overlooked but always stop me in my tracks.

 What does a typical day in your studio look like?

 A typical day?
 Ha!
 There’s no typical day!
-I’m generally running around between Minni (the community art center I founded 3 years ago), my studio, a bit of WFH while maybe tackling laundry, catching up on emails and drinking too much earl grey tea, taking the dog on walks and spending way too much time with my kids at local parks and playgrounds (where sometimes great inspiration strikes!).
+I’m generally running around between Minni (the community art center I founded three years ago), my studio, a bit of WFH while maybe tackling laundry, catching up on emails and drinking too much earl grey tea, taking the dog on walks and spending way too much time with my kids at local parks and playgrounds (where sometimes great inspiration strikes!).

 What projects are you working on that have you excited for the year ahead?
 Can you share any sneak peeks of what’s to come?